 Comprehensive 1031 Exchange Timeline

-The 1031 exchange rules timeline breaks down into three events: the sale of your property, the identification period, and the exchange period.
+The 1031 exchange timeline breaks down into three events: the sale of your property, the identification period, and the exchange period.

 Day 1: Sale of Relinquished Property